-TfN's governance arrangements are set out in its Constitution and have been kept under review to reflect changes in Constituent Authority membership.
-Changes to the Constitution (except for minor amendments which can be made under officer delegated authority), approval of the Budget and Business Plan and adoption of the Strategic Transport Plan ("STP") are reserved to the TfN Board.
+TfN's governance arrangements are set out in its Constitution.
+Changes to the Constitution (except for minor amendments which can be made under officer delegated authority), approval of the Budget and Business Plan and adoption of the Strategic Transport Plan are reserved to the TfN Board.
 Other decisions are delegated to Committees, the Chief Executive, and other senior officers.